Prado Museum in Madrid, Spain: Featuring Velazquez Paintings

-Velazquez who came to live in the royal palace and who continually painted his royal subjects over and over again came to know them as well as anyone outside of the family possibly could, and probably better than most.
+Velazquez, who came to live in the royal palace and who continually painted his imperial subjects over and over again, came to know them as well as anyone outside of the family possibly could, and probably better than most.

-The princess' parents, the King and Queen are seen in the distance as from a reflection in a mirror.
-A few other people from the Spanish court are also painted into the background of this canvas, but everything revolves around the princess in the foreground.
+The princess's parents, the King and Queen, are seen in the distance.
+Their images come from a reflection in a mirror.
+A few other people from the Spanish court are also in the background of this canvas, but everything revolves around the princess in the foreground.

 Velazquez has once again painted his likeness into this canvas as the portrait painter on the left who is taking a break and serenely holding his brushes in his hand as he is pondering his next move.

-Standing in front of this magnificent painting in person was an awe-inspiring event for my husband and me.
+Standing in front of this magnificent painting in person was a rich experience for my husband and me.

 Times were tough due to plague and economic malaise.
 Famine and bankruptcies were common.

-Towards the end of his career, Velazquez had even become a Knight of the Order of Santiago and was able to wear the Order's emblem of a red cross.
-This can be seen in his portrayal of his portrait merged into the Las Meninas painting.
+Towards the end of his career, Velazquez had even become a Knight of the Order of Santiago and was able to wear the order's emblem of a red cross.
+This emblem can be seen in his portrayal of his portrait merged into the Las Meninas painting.

-Velazquez seemed to thrive in that environment and was able to continue painting his masterpieces as well as executing his other assignments that went with those titles.
+Velazquez seemed to thrive in that environment and was able to continue painting his masterpieces and executing his other assignments that went with those titles.

 Velazquez will always be remembered as a "painter's painter."
-He was brilliant with his portraiture and his technical expertise, but he bent the approved rules of church dominated art...what was respectable and what was not...and influenced others who were to follow.
+He was brilliant with his portraiture and his technical expertise, but he bent the approved rules of church-dominated art that is to say what was respectable and what was not.
+He influenced others who were to follow in his footsteps.

-He and his wife had two children and one girl lived long enough to marry and bear him grandchildren which were a delight to him in his older years.
+He and his wife had two children, and one girl lived long enough to marry and bear him grandchildren who were a delight to him in his older years.

-Velazquez is one of Spain's greatest known artists and a great many of his wonderful paintings can be viewed inside the Prado Museum in Madrid, Spain.
-The pictures portrayed in this hub represent a small fraction of the ones executed by Velasquez within the confines of the inviting Prado.
+Velazquez is one of Spain's greatest known artists, and a great many of his beautiful paintings are on view inside the Prado Museum in Madrid, Spain.
+The pictures portrayed in this post represent a small fraction of the ones executed by him and viewed within the confines of the inviting Prado.